 There are a lot of ways to trade in cryptocurrencies.
 You could use mobile apps, special usb sticks to store your digital currencies, or by trading through exchanges.
 Some well-known online platforms are:

-If you want to trade and invest all by yourself eToro is currently Europe’s online brokerage champion. eToro is a large international platform with millions of users from over a hundred countries.
+If you want to trade and invest all by yourself eToro is currently Europe’s online brokerage champion. eToro is a large international platform.
 You can trade in stocks, but also in commodities, crypto or currencies.
 Templates also allow you to invest directly in a variety of sectors.

 Crypto market in Europe